-The brake lever free play must be checked at the

-intervals specified in the periodic maintenance and lubrication chart.
-The brake lever should have a free play of zero mm (zero in) as shown.
-If the free play is incorrect, have a Yamaha dealer check the brake system.
+The brake lever free play must be checked at the intervals specified in the periodic maintenance and lubrication chart.
+The brake lever should have no free play as shown.
+If there is free play, have a Yamaha dealer check the brake system.

-1. Brake lever free play
+1. No brake lever free play